oktapath/oktapath.github.io/_posts/2020-08-31-dotnet-tooling.markdown

 code $profile
 ```

-And dump this in so that you can simply type `pr` on a repo folder to automatically create a PR:
+And dump this in so that you can simply type `pr` on a repo folder that belongs to Azure DevOps (sorry, this won't work with github _yet_!) to automatically create a PR:

 ```powershell
 New-Alias -Name "pr" New-PullRequest